You are here

 - ChildWatch: ChildWatch is offered as a free service for members with a family membership.
 ChildWatch is more than just a safe place to look after your children while at the Y. Our Child Watch program offers children and babies the chance to get the most out of their own visit to the Y through playing, learning and staying physically active.

 - HangTime and HangTime, Jr.: Ongoing structured play where your kids will play gym games, engage in arts and crafts, board games and interactive digital play while you get healthy on the machines or in a class of your own.
 This program is free with your membership.
 Ask for details about available sessions in Child Watch.

 - Parent's Night Out: In need of a night out?
 Bring your children to the Y on Parents Night Out – you’ll enjoy a few hours away and your kids will have a blast participating in age-appropriate themed activities.
 Registration required.

-- Mother's Day Out/Parent's Day Out: This program will provide a play group for your child and a break away from the Y for you to shop, run errands, have an extended lunch, see a movie or just relax.
+- Parent's Day Out: This program will provide a play group for your child and a break away from the Y for you to shop, run errands, have an extended lunch, see a movie or just relax.
 Children can learn a lot from regular play dates with friends including social skills, sharing, communication with others and how to deal with separation issues.